AGF Logo

 Assumptions:

-Interest: fully taxable with a hypothetical 40% marginal tax rate; $1,000 in interest will return $600 after tax.
+Interest: Fully taxable. $1,000 in interest will return $600 after tax.

-Dividends: (assuming the individual is taxed in Ontario and the dividend is eligible) a $1,000 dividend gets grossed up by 38% in 2018 to $1,380.
+Dividends: (Assuming the individual is taxed in Ontario and the dividend is eligible) a $1,000 dividend gets grossed up by 38% in 2021 to $1,380.
 Then the assumed 40% marginal tax is applied to result in taxes of $552 (40% × $1,380).
 The $552 in taxes are reduced by the provincial and federal tax credit of 10% (including surtax) and 15.02%, respectively (10% × $1,380 + 15.02% × $1,380), which creates a tax credit of $345.
 This amount is subtracted by the taxes otherwise payable to give $207 tax payable ($552 – $345).
 Therefore, a $1,000 Canadian dividend would provide an after-tax value of $793.

 Return of Capital: The returned capital amount is not taxable in the year received, but reduces the adjusted cost base of the investment, which generally results in a larger capital gain when the investment is sold, hence taxes are effectively deferred.